Japanese tycoon takes off for International Space Station | Technology

 - Country:

-A Japanese billionaire and his producer rocketed to space Wednesday as the first self-paying space tourists since 2009.
+A Japanese billionaire and his producer rocketed to space Wednesday as the first self-paying space tourists in more than a decade.

 Fashion tycoon Yusaku Maezawa and producer Yozo Hirano, who plans to film his mission, blasted off for the International Space Station in a Russian Soyuz spacecraft along with Russian cosmonaut Alexander Misurkin.